 - 1. Follow the procedures in Before Working Inside Your Computer. - 2.
-Remove the cover. - 3.
-Pry the front bezel retention clips away from the chassis.
+Remove the cover.

+3. Gently pry the front panel retention clips away from the chassis located at the edge of front panel.

-4. Rotate the bezel away from the computer to release the hooks on the opposite edge of the bezel from the chassis.
-Then, lift the chassis and remove the front bezel from the computer.
+4. Rotate the front panel away from the computer to release the hooks on the opposite edge of the panel from the chassis.